 The town of Willow-Moore (Willowmore) was founded in 1864 when Frederick and William Joseph Moore, his brother-in-law and business partner donated land to the Dutch Reformed Church.

 In 1874 a magistracy was established and it became a municipality in 1884.
 In 2000 Willowmore became part of the Baviaans Municipality which covers an area of more than 7700 square kilometers, incorporates the the towns of Willowmore and Steytlerville as well as the Baviaanskloof Wilderness Area.
-The administrative centre of the Baviaans Municipality is in Willowmore.
+The Baviaans Municipality merged with municipalities of Graaff Reinet, Jansenvile (Ikwezi) to form the new Beyers Naudé Municipality.

 Today, Willowmore forms the gateway to the Baviaanskloof, a World Heritage site.
 Stock farming (mainly Angora goats, Merino sheep and Boer goats) makes up most of the area’s economy with game farming and tourism following close by.